 While he can often be heard performing selections from his expansive repertoire of jazz and popular classics, Will considers his own compositions to be as integral to his musical personality as his most spontaneous improvisation, each feeding the other as part of a larger sonic picture.
 Will’s writing reflects his own experience as an audience member, and is influenced by many genres including rock, folk, RnB, film, and classical music.
 Will cites empathy, humanity, and connection as the most important reasons to share and experience live music.

 Will is an alumni of Betty Carter’s Jazz Ahead and of the Steans Music Institute; the 2018 winner of the Angel City Jazz Festival Young Artist Competition, a 2019 Yamaha Young Performing Artist, the 2nd place bandleader & composer at the Jazz Fest Bonn International JazzBeet Competition, and is proud to have performed for Herbie Hancock as one of five piano finalists for admission to the Thelonious Monk Institute, the most prestigious higher education program in the world for jazz musicians.
-He holds a B.F.A. in Jazz Studies from the California Institute of the Arts.
+He holds a B.F.A. in Jazz Studies from the California Institute of the Arts and is currently pursuing a M.M. in Jazz Piano from The Juilliard School.

 “You know, people ask me questions like ‘What’s the future of Jazz music?’
 Well, they should ask the Young Lords, musicians like Will Kjeer.
 This dude is on top of it.”